 London EC1V 0HB

 Sarah is Leverhulme Trust Early Career Fellow in the Department of Sociology at City, University of London.
-Prior to joining city, Sarah completed her PhD at Goldsmiths in 2017 and held positions at the University of Glasgow and Durham University.
-She is a member of Glasgow Refugee, Asylum and Migration Network at the University of Glasgow, where she is also a Visiting Researcher.
+Prior to joining City, Sarah completed her PhD at Goldsmiths in 2017, studied English Literature and Sociology at the universities of Newcastle, Cambridge, and Glasgow, and held positions at the University of Glasgow and Durham University.

-Sarah is also co-convenor of the British Sociological Association Early Career Forum and sits on the Executive Committee of the Feminist and Women’s Studies Association.
+Sarah is also co-convenor of the British Sociological Association Early Career Forum.

 - PhD in Sociology, Goldsmiths University of London, United Kingdom

 - MRes in Sociology and Research Methods, University of Glasgow, United Kingdom